openeuler-mirror/ha-api/README.en.md

 ## Contribution

 ha-api is developed with Golang.
-We use [Beego framework](https://beego.me/) to develop a management platform featuring high performance and solid reliability.
+We use the [Beego framework](https://beego.me/) to develop a management platform featuring high performance and solid reliability.
 All contributions are welcomed.
 If you have any problems in using or developing, please contact us by opening an issue.

 ## Gitee Features